-You have reached a point in your life where you know it is the right time to buy a home but not sure exactly where to start.
-There is so much information out there.
-Because of this would think that making a decision would be a little easier.
+You have reached a point in your life where you know that now is the right time to buya housebut are not sure exactly where to start.
+There is so much information out there you would think making a decision would be easy.
 But in fact, it sometimes is more confusing.
-This holds true even if you have previously purchased a home in San Diego in the past, or in any other part of the Country.
+This holds even if you have bought a home in San Diego in the past.

-The first thing you should consider is, how much money you can afford to put out every month to pay for this house.
-What this means is, just because you spoke to a Bank/Mortgage Broker/Lender and they told you that you can afford” X” amount does not mean that you will feel comfortable doing so, once it is said and done.
+The first thing you should consider is how much money you can afford to put out every month to pay for this house.
+This means that just because you spoke to a Bank/Mortgage Broker/Lender and they told you that you could afford” X” amount does not mean that you will feel comfortable doing so once it is said and done.
 You are the only one that knows what you will feel comfortable with.

-A good rule of thumb to determine how much of a mortgage you can afford is to determine what 30 percent or less of your income is.
+A good rule of thumb to determine how much of a mortgage you can afford determines what 30 percent or less of your income is.
 This is what should go into paying your mortgage.
-I know that this is not easy based on the purchase price of what homes in San Diego sell for but this is a general guide line.
+I know it is not easy based on the purchase price of what San Diego homes sell for, but this is a general guideline.
 This is not to say that Banks will not lend you their money if you go over this number.

-You can start to figure this out by finding out what your new utility bills will look like based on the house square footage and the area where the home is located.
+You can start to figure this out by finding out what your new utility bills will look like based on the house’s square footage and the home area.
 Contacting the utility departments in that area and asking them would be a good idea.
 Other new bills would include new home insurance and property taxes.
 You can contact the San Diego accessors office and speak to someone in the Realty Division.
 As for home insurance quotes, ask your Realtor for a few referrals.
-They should have a few people that they can recommend who would be able to help you figure out the numbers.
+They should have a few people who can recommend and who would help you figure out the numbers.

 What Kind Of Down Payment Do You Need?

-Having 20% down to buy a house in San Diego is great and more attractive to lenders that are lending you the rest of the money.
-However, there are other loan programs that you can use with 0% down (VA loan), 3.5% (FHA), 5% Conventional and several others.
+Having 20% down to buy a house in San Diego is great and more attractive to lenders lending you the rest of the money.
+However, there are other loan programs that you can use with 0% down (VA loan), 3.5% (FHA), 5% Conventional, and several others.

-These other loan options come at a higher price but it is the cost of doing business with the banks that are willing to loan their money to you.
+These other loan options come at a higher price, but it is the cost of doing business with the banks willing to loan their money to you.
 You will have to pay private mortgage insurance with loans below 20% down.

 What Is Private Mortgage Insurance?

-PMI aka private mortgage insurance is the fee that the bank charges you for the risk that they take in lending their money to you.
+PMI, aka private mortgage insurance, is the fee that the bank charges you for the risk they take to lend their money to you.
 If someone puts down less than 20% to buy a home, they should know all about PMI.
 With FHA loans, you will have this payment for the life of the loan.
-With other loan programs, you will be able to cancel the PMI once you have 20% equity in the home.
+With other loan programs, you will cancel the PMI once you have 20% equity in the home.
 Speak to your lender about this.
 Make sure that you understand this thoroughly before choosing a loan option.

-With the prices of homes for sale in San Diego, this can be the difference of costing thousands of dollars more over the entire time of the loan period.
-Even a slightly higher increase in interest rate can cause the lender not to lend you the funds because it will increase your monthly payment to a point that your debt to income ratio is out of balance.
+With the prices of homes for sale in San Diego, this can be the difference in costing thousands of dollars more over the loan period.
+Even a slightly higher increase in interest rate can cause the lender not to lend you the funds because it will increase your monthly payment to the point that your debt-to-income ratio is out of balance.

 Tips for Buying Your First House

-Once you have done your homework, know what neighborhood you would like to live in and have all of the numbers put down in front of you, this is the time to have a serious conversation with your Realtor.
+First, figure out what neighborhood you would like to live in.
+Then, have all of the numbers in front of you; this is the time to have a serious conversation with your Realtor.
 Based on the numbers that you and your lender have come up with, your lender should be able to provide you with a DU approval instead of just a pre-qualification.
-Once you are confirmed with the price of the home that you are able to buy, you will then be able to start touring homes with your Realtor.
+Once you are confirmed with the price of the home that you can buy, you will then start touring homes with your Realtor.

 What is a DU approval?

-This will make you a stronger buyer, especially if you are in a multiple offer situation.
-If a typical buyer simply provides a pre-qualification letter with their offer, this means that they still have not filled out a loan application and the lender does not know if they truly qualify for the loan.
-If you have a DU approval, this means that you have already provided the lender with your employment history, assets and income and debts and they become “Approve Eligible”.
+Having a DU approval from your lender will make you a stronger buyer, especially if you are in a multiple-offer situation.
+If a typical buyer provides a pre-qualification letter with their offer, they still have not filled out a loan application, and the lender does not know if they truly qualify for the loan.
+If you have a DU approval, this means that you have already provided the lender with your employment history, assets and income, and debts and they become “Approve Eligible.”
 You will most likely receive final approval unless something with the title or appraisal comes back with something negative.

 Get Pre-Approved for a Loan